CFS Debert: Maritime "Diefenbunker”

 The end of the Cold War and reduction in the ICBM threat, as well as the Diefenbunker's obsolescence, saw all remaining military personnel removed from CFS Debert by the mid-1990s.
 In 1998 the Department of National Defence finished all environmental assessments and decommissioned the facility, transferring the facility to "Colchester Park", a local development authority.

 Today the only remnant of a once-vast military presence in Debert is a firing range used by militia reserve units from Cumberland, Colchester and Pictou counties.

 In 1985 the Royal Canadian Air Cadets began to use the airfield for glider training.
 The first year saw air tow and winch operations, later years used a significant amount of auto tow supplemented with air tow launches.
 The regional gliding school used the agricultural college in Truro for the ground school, administration and dormitories.

 In 2005, the Royal Canadian Air Cadets used the Diefenbunker for its Regional Gliding School (Atlantic) Headquarters.
 Air cadets from Atlantic Canada ranging in age from 15 to 18 trained at the adjacent Debert Airport for the Advanced Aviation Course and Glider Pilot Scholarship programs.

 In December 2008 the 64000 ft2 Diefenbunker was sold by the Colchester Regional Development Association to a private data warehousing and data centre co-location services provider, Bastionhost.
 Bastionhost was going to renovate the facility as a high-density, groundwater-cooled data centre.

 In November 2012 the Diefenbunker was sold again by the Municipality of the County of Colchester to recover unpaid taxes from the previous owner, Dataville Farms Ltd. It was purchased by Jonathan Baha'i for $31,300 along with the adjoining parking lot for $4150.
 The new owner has indicated he intends to use the facility for a data centre with an emphasis on cloud storage.
 Other parts of the facility may be used for unspecified research and development.
 In 2013, a part of the bunker was used to film an independent movie, Bunker 6.
 It was also used for a paintball game.

 The previous CBC Studio located in the bunker has been turned into a media recording studio called Top Secret Sounds.

 June 2014 the official website for the Debert Diefenbunker revealed the intent to offer leased space within the bunker including self-storage.

 Debert Military Museum

-The Debert Military History Society maintains Debert's military history with a nineteen-room museum located in "Colchester Park".
-The Debert Military Museum is a registered charity and is managed by a volunteer board of directors.
+The Debert Military Museum maintains Debert's military history with a nineteen-room museum located in "Colchester Park".
+The museum is a registered charity and is managed by a volunteer board of directors.
 The museum has a diverse collection of military memorabilia from both World Wars as well as the Cold War and Korean War.
 The Debert Military Museum is the only museum in Canada that houses a display of Russian photographs presented to the Museum by the Russian Ambassador of Canada.
 The museum features items donated by members and family members of the Canadian and British militaries, including uniforms, decorations, communications equipment and documents.
 It no longer offers tours of the Debert Bunker, while still retaining information and artifacts about it.